jacabang/GABC-Exam/README.md

 ```
 sql/gabc.sql
 ```
-Note: I currently use my local on creating this project and named my database ``` gabc ```, If you wish to change the database name, you may want to look into
+- Note: I currently use my local on creating this project and named my database ``` gabc ```, If you wish to change the database name, you may want to look into

 ```
 config/database.php
 ```

-To change the default database settings, such as MySQL Server Host, Username, Password, and Database Name
+- To change the default database settings, such as MySQL Server Host, Username, Password, and Database Name

+- Make sure that the folder ```uploads``` has a write permission.

 ## 📁Folder Structure Diagrams